nahidhasanjnu/nahidhasanjnu/README.md

 ## 📌 Motto

-> “Data tells a story — I turn it into financial insight.”## Hi there 👋
+> “Data tells a story — I turn it into financial insight.”

 <!--
 **nahidhasanjnu/nahidhasanjnu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.